 I used a lighter flame to pop bubbles on the resin surface.
 Don’t touch the flame to the resin.
 Just sweep it close to the surface a few times, and you’re all set.

-If you don’t feel comfortable doing this, you can use a heat gun to go over the top of the resin to pop bubbles.
+If you don’t feel comfortable doing this, you can use a heat gun to pop bubbles over the top of the resin.

 Let cure for 24 hours.

-Once the resin is hard and no longer sticky, you’re just about done!
+Once the resin is hard and no longer sticky, you’re almost done.
 I added a jump ring and a necklace chain to finish this project.